lulf/seedwing-benchmarks/README.md

 To run the test, the benchmarking commands for each policy engine is used.

 For OPA, the `opa bench` command is used
-For Seedwing, the `seedwing-policy-cli bench` command is used
+For Seedwing, the `swio bench` command is used

 Each test case is run repeatedly (how many iterations depend on each test case), and average, median and standard deviation are recorded.